 - be able to battle other houses that are similarly composed,

-- and it helps us avoid a competition-dynamic based on gender.
+- avoid a competition-dynamic based on gender.

 Or... scrap the arms and armor and work instead on magical tomes, artifacts of power, hoods, capes, crowns, wands and rings of power!